testxio/testx-quickstart/README.md

 ## Prerequisites

 Make sure you have Node.js, npm (it comes with node) and coffee-script installed on your machine.
-To run selenium server locally you'll need java as well.
+To run selenium server locally (not really necessary for dev/testing) you'll need java as well.

 Install protractor (may need to run as root/administrator):